Academic Catalog

 To be considered for graduate admission, an applicant must hold or be completing an earned baccalaureate degree or its equivalent from a college or university of recognized standing and have adequate preparation with discernible ability to pursue graduate studies in the major field elected.
 These criteria are subject to standards set by the individual Colleges and Schools, which reserve the right to revise or amend their entrance requirements beyond the minimal requirements of the University.
 Note: Proof of the earned bachelor's degree must be submitted before regular admission will be granted.

-Before any student can be considered for admission to graduate study, the following must be submitted to the Office of Graduate Admissions: A completed online Application for Graduate Admission and an official transcript from any college or university at which a bachelor's degree was earned.
+Before any student can be considered for admission to graduate study, the following must be submitted to the Office of Graduate Admissions or an approved Centralized Application Service: a completed online application and an official transcript from any college or university at which a bachelor's degree was earned.
 A transcript is considered official only if it is sent directly from the institution where the course work was completed and bears an official seal.
 International applicants are expected to submit additional documentation for regular admission.
 Note: The applicant is also responsible for arranging to take any examinations that may be specified by the Office of Graduate Admissions, the College, or the Department in which the student intends matriculation.

 Some academic programs may require an additional departmental application for admission.
 Students are advised to contact the department to which they are applying and request full particulars on admission procedures.